dusty-nv/jetson-inference/docs/aux-docker.md

 These mounted volumes assure that the models and datasets are stored outside the container, and aren't lost when the container is shut down.

+> **note:** when you are saving images from one of the sample programs (like imagenet or detectnet), it's recommended to save them to `images/test`.
+These images will then be easily viewable from your host device in the `jetson-inference/data/images/test` directory.

 If you wish to mount your own directory into the container, you can use the `--volume HOST_DIR:MOUNT_DIR` argument to [`docker/run.sh`](../docker/run.sh):

 ```bash